Battle of Tarvis (1797): Aftermath

 After securing an additional five-day truce on the 13th, Bonaparte proposed the start of negotiations on 16 April, even though he had no authority to do so.
 Aware that the French were on the brink of launching an offensive on the Rhine, the Austrians signed the Preliminaries of Leoben on the 18th.
 Most of the terms of this agreement were confirmed by the Treaty of Campo Formio on 17 October 1797.
 The armistice was followed by pointless fighting on the Rhine.
 On the 18th, a French army under General of Division Lazare Hoche defeated Feldmarschall-Leutnant Franz von Werneck's forces at the Battle of Neuwied.
 Moreau's army finally lurched into action on 20 and 21 April when it drove back the troops of Feldmarschall-Leutnant Anton Count Sztáray de Nagy-Mihaly in the Battle of Diersheim.

 During the fighting at Tarvis, Joubert's column continued to advance.
 The French general repulsed an attack by General-major Johann Ludwig Alexius von Loudon at Neumarkt on 21 March.
-Dropping off Delmas' 5,000-man division to guard his supply line, Joubert pressed forward to Klausen where he again defeated Kerpen on the 22nd.
+Dropping off Antoine Guillaume Delmas' 5,000-man division to guard his supply line, Joubert pressed forward to Klausen where he again defeated Kerpen on 22 March.
 The Austrian retreated northeast to Mittenwald where he was beaten again on 28 March and pushed out of Sterzing.
 With the Tyrolese militia turning out in droves to fight the French invaders, Joubert was compelled to fall back to Brixen.
 On 31 March, Kerpen attacked the French at Brixen but was unable to dislodge them.
 After being reinforced to 12,000 men by the arrival of Laudon's brigade, Kerpen again assaulted Brixen on 2 April without success.
 Nevertheless, under continuing pressure, Delmas withdrew from Bolzano (Bozen) on 4 April.
 The next day, Joubert set out for Villach and the appointed junction with Bonaparte.
 After continuous skirmishing with the Tyroleans, his column reached there on 8 May, well after the Leoben agreement.
 During Joubert's campaign French losses may have reached as high as 8,000 men.